 students who have completed all first year classes or will have completed all

 first year classes by the end of spring semester.

 - Students who complete their classes during summer school will be considered on a space available basis.

 - A minimum grade of 2.0 (C) in each first year class is required.

-- Three points will be given for each of the following classes completed:
+- Points will be given for classes completed using the following scoring system:

 - Students will be notified of admission into second year before Fall semester registration.